-Buster Birch began his writing career in 2018, when he set up Savvy Interactive Music Publishing to publish his own interactive music tuition books.
+Buster Birch began publishing his own education materials in 2018, when he set up Savvy Interactive Music Publishing to publish his own interactive music tuition books.
 By 2019 he had published 17 books worldwide on the Apple Books store.
 They are written for all instruments and feature play-along exercises with audio files embedded directly in the books, making the experience more like using an app than a book.
-In 2019 Buster received a publishing contract from Fundamental Changes, one of the UK's biggest music publishers, and started a new series of jazz improvisation books for woodwind and brass instruments.
+In 2019 Buster received a publishing contract from Fundamental Changes, one of the UK's biggest music publishers, and started writing a new series of jazz improvisation books for woodwind and brass instruments.
 "Beginner Jazz Soloing" for trumpet, flute, violin, saxophone & clarinet are available worldwide in print from Amazon and for download on Kindle.
 These books have received hundreds of 5 star customer reviews and have been translated for international audiences.
 In 2021 he published his follow up series "Rhythm Changes Soloing" for trumpet, saxophone, clarinet, flute and all concert pitch instruments.